Tom Swoon: Downfall

 Together with that accident, further career of the musician was questioned.
-A moment after the incident, the Dutch Spinnin Records label broke the contract with him and canceled his last completed single.
-Since then, there was silence about the DJ, until Wednesday, June 6, 2018, when he published the content of his letter via Facebook Manager.

-Tom Swoon announced in a public statement on 6 June 2018, that he will be ending his career in music.
+A moment after the incident, Dutch label Spinnin Records broke the contract with him and canceled his last completed single.
+Since then, there was silence about the DJ, until he published the content of his letter via Facebook Manager in a public statement on 6 June 2018, that he will be ending his career in music.
 He declared that he is never planning to return to the world of music anymore, and after serving a prison sentence he wants to start a new life.

 Exactly six months ago, while under the influence of alcohol, I caused a traffic accident that resulted in the death of one person.
 I pleaded guilty and have been in custody awaiting trial ever since.
 I am writing this letter because I want to sincerely apologize.
 I apologize to the family who lost their loved one—I cannot imagine the pain I inadvertently caused that night, which likely endures to this day.
 I also apologize to everyone who was disappointed in me—I cannot understand how it happened.
 Despite this, I have come to terms with the fact that I will face a harsh punishment.

 Living with the knowledge that I inadvertently contributed to someone's death is the most horrific thing that has ever happened to me.
 There isn't a day that goes by that I don't think about it.
 There are no words to express how deeply I regret what happened.

 I have no idea when I will leave prison—but I know I want to leave as a new person and lead a completely different life.
 That's why I've decided to end the "Tom Swoon" project.
 It's time to focus on other, more important things than my career.
 I'm sorry it all ended so suddenly... and so tragically.